Grants

 State Grants

-There are grant programs available for California residents only.
+Below are grant programs available for California residents and AB540 eligible students.
 Residency status is determined by the Office of Admissions at the time of your application.
-By filing the FAFSA or CADAA by the priority deadline of March 2, eligible students may be considered for one of the following state grants.
+By filing the FAFSA or CADAA by the 2025-26 priority deadline of March 3, 2025, eligible students may be considered for one of the following state grants.

 - Minimum GPA requirements